 Write from buffer to disk when BRDY signal is activated by the buffer manager.
 Write 4 bytes to create an ID field.
 The PLO sync field prior to this new ID field is nominally 12 bytes long but is extended by the PLO register.
+A value of 0 results in a 2048 byte PLO field and should not be used.

-If T=0 then ID searches are retried for 10 index pulses.
-If T=1, then ID searches are retried for 2 index pulses only.
+If T = 0 then ID searches are retried for 10 index pulses.
+If T = 1, then ID searches are retried for 2 index pulses only.

 If F=0, then the new ID is written immediately after the ID field of the desired sector.
 If F=1, then the new ID field is written offset from the desired sector ID with the offset determined by the internal sector size register.
-The sector number register is ignored if F=1.
-The sector number of the ID to match is taken from the first byte of the buffer.
-A load parameter block command will have to be issued to set the offset value and another load parameter Block will be needed to set the sector size back to the correct value if the programmable sector size option is being used.
+A load parameter block command will have to be issued to set the offset value and another load parameter block will be needed to set the sector size back to the correct value if the programmable sector size option is being used.
 An offset of up to 2048 is allowed.
 This option can be used to reformat a single sector in soft sector mode.

-If A=0 then the AME output is held low during the write ID command.
-If A=1, then the AME output is pulsed at the start of the PLO field before the new ID being written.
-This option, together with the F option can be used to reformat a single sector in soft sector NRZ mode.
+If A = 0, then the AME output is held low during the write ID command.
+If A = 1, then the AME output is pulsed at the start of the PLO field before the new ID being written.
+This option, together with the F option, can be used to reformat a single sector in soft sector NRZ mode.

-The four bytes in the buffer (F=0) should be as follows:
+The four bytes in the buffer (F = 0) should be as follows:

-BYTE 0: 1 1 1 1 cyl 10 1 cyl 9 cyl 8
+1 1 1 1 cyl 10 1 cyl 9 cyl 8

-BYTE 1: Low byte of cylinder number
+Low byte of cylinder number

+BYTE 2.

-BYTE 2: BB 0 BE 0 HS3 HS2 HS1 HS0
+BB 0 RF 0 HS3 HS2 HS1 HS0

-BYTE 3: Sector Number
+Sector Number